HOW DO BUILDERS SELECT THE PEST CONTROL PROVIDER?

 In the middle of the outline of your building there is nothing but a void at this stage.
 If it was required to fill the whole space with concrete, just the slab would cost hundreds of thousands of dollars, so a clever method is used that has proven strong and reliable for many years.
 The infill slab.
 Generally at this point, sewer and drain pipes are installed.
 Now comes the ‘infill’ part of the infill slab construction.
 The infill (sand or aggregate) is put into the the centre, compacted by a machine and then the raft trenches are dug by concrete workers to form the ‘raft’.

 The water vapour barrier (black plastic) and reinforcement is then installed.
-The pest manager then protects the plumbing and electrical penetrations with termite proof collars (cleverly made chemical impregnated plastic) which are slipped over the swere and drain pipes below the finished slab level. (see picture 3 above)
+The pest manager then protects the plumbing and electrical penetrations with termite proof collars (cleverly made chemical impregnated plastic) which are slipped over the swere and drain pipes below the finished slab level. (see picture 3 at the top of the page)

 Chemical reticulation systems (basically an under concrete network of pipes with a filling point) that can be re-pumped or recharged are installed to allow for future recharging of the treated zone under the slab can also be installed.
 This chemical reticulation system is installed under the vapour barrier. (black plastic).